connectedway/of_manifests/README.md

 # Background

-The intent of the of_manifests manifest is to support and demonstrate Connected Way's Open Files SMB client framework on embedded linux platforms.
+The intent of of_manifests is to support and demonstrate Connected Way's Open Files SMB client framework on embedded linux platforms.
 Specifcally, we want to demonstrate support on Linux 4.9 and Linux 5.10 kernels.